-What’s behind the claim of rating them ‘Best’?
+What’s behind the claim of CALLING them THE ‘Best’?

 My last post, spoke about the advantage which Direct plans have over Regular plans.
 The deceptively named ‘Regular plans’ have middlemen involved.
 They eat away at small portions of your wealth in the form of commissions.
 In 2018, middlemen made an incredible 8500 crores in commissions.

 However, since there are no middlemen involved in Direct plans of mutual funds, they generate more returns for investors.